orthanc-mirrors/orthanc-book/Sphinx/source/plugins/google-cloud-platform.rst

 .. highlight:: json

-This command produces JSON file containing all the required information, that can be written to a file (say, ``dicom-user.json``).
+This command generates a JSON file containing all the required information, that can be written to a file (say, ``dicom-user.json``).
 Given this file, here is a sample, minimalist configuration of Orthanc::